Quasiparticle cooling algorithms for quantum many-body state preparation: Theory of quasiparticle cooling in a spin chain

 The difference in cooling distinct quasiparticle types in the PM and AFM phases is also evident in the timescales shown in Fig.~\ref{fig3}a,b: the PM reaches a quasiparticle density below $10^{-3}$ after a small number of cooling cycles $O(\theta^{-2})$, with a clear exponential decay to the steady state value.
 In contrast, in the AFM phase, cooling slows down once quasiparticle density is below $n(t)\lesssim 10^{-1}$.
 This separation of timescales in the AFM is due to the fact that initial cooling proceeds quickly through pair annihilation processes, but this mechanism is suppressed $\propto n^2$ in the low density regime.
 Late-time cooling is therefore dominated by single-particle processes, which may only occur around the system edge.

 As a final comparison between the kinetic equation and the MPS numerics, we look at the momentum-resolved quasiparticle occupations in the steady state, in Fig.~\ref{fig4}, focusing on the MCP.
 To reach the steady state in our MPS simulations, we perform the simulations starting from the exact ground state.
 As we expect the (unique) steady state to be close to the true ground state, this allows for faster real-time simulations compared to starting from a high energy-density state.
 The figure illustrates that occupation numbers of all levels are below $10^{-2}$, and the remaining population is mostly due to quasiparticles at the band edge.
-The finite weight on low energy modes stems from the relatively small value of the parameter $\beta \approx 1.2\pi\Delta^{-1}$ chosen to aid the convergence of the MPS simulations.
+The finite weight on low energy modes stems from the relatively small value of the parameter $\beta\Delta \approx 2.4\pi$ chosen to aid the convergence of the MPS simulations.

 To sum up, the analysis above demonstrates efficiency of MCP with a finite density of auxiliaries for removing quasiparticles after $O(\theta^{-2})$ cooling cycles, in the PM phase.
 In agreement with the arguments of Ref.~\cite{RudnerCoolingArxiv2022}, we also find that topological, domain-wall type quasiparticles are more challenging to remove.
-Nevertheless, in an idealized system without noise, our cooling protocol allows preparation of the ground state with fidelity arbitrarily close to 1.
+Nevertheless, in an idealized system without noise, our cooling protocol allows preparation of the ground state with very high fidelity, limited only by the choice of reset time $T$.